 Implants are embedded into the jawbone so unlike traditional dentures, restorations stay in place while you eat, speak, and smile.

-If there are any issues such as periodontal disease, Dr. Patil will recommend a preliminary procedure so you may become eligible for implants.
+If there are any issues such as periodontal disease, Dr. Strauss will recommend a preliminary procedure so you may become eligible for implants.

 About one to two weeks after your procedure, you may need to return to our office to have sutures removed.